Veterans and Military at Georgetown

 Scholarships for Veterans and Military-Connected Students

-The Craig Newmark Veterans Scholarship Fund will support scholarships, experiential learning opportunities and community programs in support of military-connected students at the McCourt School of Public Policy.
+The Craig Newmark Veterans Scholarship Fund supports scholarships, experiential learning opportunities and community programs for military-connected students at the McCourt School of Public Policy.